Lemon Rosemary Sourdough Bread

 Rustic and light, this zesty Lemon Rosemary Sourdough Bread recipe is just the right amount of savory with the addition of lemon zest.
 Perfect with a big slab of butter or toasted to perfection to dip in soup.

-If you're looking for more bread recipes, check out my Garlic Rosemary Skillet Dinner Rolls, Simple French Baguettes, or my Honey Butter Dinner Rolls.
+If you're looking for more homemade bread recipes, check out Sourdough Discard Whole Wheat Sandwich Bread, Organic French Baguettes With Instant Yeast, or Honey Butter Dinner Rolls.

 Why You'll Love This Recipe

-Bold & Zesty Flavor: The combination of rosemary and lemon compliment one another in this recipe giving you both bold and zesty flavor.
+• Bold and Zesty Flavor: The combination of aromatic rosemary and lemon compliment one another in this recipe giving you both bold and zesty flavor.
 This lemon rosemary bread is delicious with a slab of butter or even on a sandwich!
+If you love lemon and rosemary together, check out my Lemon Rosemary Sandwich Cookies too!

 Ingredients